 Earlier year Year 1 Year 2 Year 3 Target Current status & trend

-Result 15% 14% 6% <15%
+Result 15% 17% 14% 11% <15%

-Date 2015 2016 2017(p)
+Date 2015 2016 2017 2018

-Source Income tax data: RMD-MFEM; calculations and analysis: Economic Division Advice:

-MFEM; minimum living level: NSO-MFEM
+Source Income tax data: RMD-MFEM; calculations and analysis: Economic Advice: MFEM; minimum living level: NSO-MFEM

-(p) provisional data

-The Cook Islands National Statistics Office (NSO) developed an estimate of minimum liveable income, this was estimated at NZD\$20,542.80 in 2017 and has been adjusted for inflation.
+The Statistics Office develops an estimate of minimum liveable income, this was estimated at \$20,820.45 in 2018(p) and has been adjusted for inflation.
 The minimum liveable income is estimated for a family of two adults and two children.
 The family minimum liveable income has been halved to result in a figure that estimates the minimum liveable income for one adult.
 The tax data is used to determine the number of income earners under the minimum liveable income.

-There are significant gaps in the methodology being utilised for this indicator, the use of a halved minimum liveable income level can overstate the minimum liveable income for some individuals; for example the cost will not be as high if an individual is sharing living arrangements with members of the household that contributes to living expenses.
+There are significant gaps in the methodology being utilised for this indicator, the use of a halved minimum liveable income level can overstate the minimum liveable income for some individuals, and for example the same funds aren't required for an individual working and living with parents.
 The use of tax data does not allow identification of these individual circumstances.
-Furthermore, tax data does not include those individuals that are not registered for tax purposes, this tends to largely be individuals undertaking subsistence living.
+Furthermore, tax data does not include those individuals that are not registered for tax, this tends to largely be individuals undertaking subsistence living.